Last Updated: December 2024

 More information on these criteria can be found in the Review Form.

-Authors can change their preliminary titles and abstracts up until the Paper Submission Deadline, by which full papers must be submitted.
+Authors can change their preliminary titles, abstracts, and focus areas up until the Paper Submission Deadline, by which full papers must be submitted.
 However, the preliminary title and abstract should be representative of the work that is ultimately submitted, and the registered list of authors cannot be modified.
 Program Chairs reserve the right to delete submissions with "placeholder" titles and abstracts (e.g., "TBA" or nothing) after the Abstract Submission Deadline.

 After submission, papers are assigned to Reviewers with expertise in relevant areas.
 Each paper is also assigned to an Area Chair (AC) who will oversee the review process for the paper.
 Please refer to the Reviewer Guide and Review Form for further information on how Reviewers evaluate submissions and to the AC Guide and AC Review Form for further information on how ACs summarize reviews and form their own evaluations.
 After the initial reviewing period, these reviews will be shared with authors and there will be a short rebuttal period to allow the authors to raise any critical concerns they have with the reviews, clarify misunderstandings, and signpost intended minor edits.
 Author responses and subsequent discussion among the reviewers will be incorporated by ACs in their final recommendations, which are then ratified by the Program Chairs.